swiftlang/swift/docs/SIL.rst

   If an arithmetic overflow occurs during the constant expression computation, a diagnostic is issued.
-- **Return analysis** verifies that each function returns a value on every code path and doesn't "fall of the end" of its definition, which is an error.
+- **Return analysis** verifies that each function returns a value on every code path and doesn't "fall off the end" of its definition, which is an error.
   It also issues an error when a ``noreturn`` function returns.
 - **Critical edge splitting** splits all critical edges from terminators that don't support arbitrary basic block arguments (all non cond_branch